 By Chuck Mikolajczak

-NEW YORK, Oct 7 (Reuters) - U.S. stocks were poised for a lower open on Monday as the partial U.S. government shutdown dragged on with no signs of a softening in the positions of politicians over the debt-ceiling limit or budget impasse.
+NEW YORK, Oct 7 (Reuters) - U.S. stock index futures fell on Monday as the partial U.S. government shutdown continued with no signs of a softening in the positions of politicians over the debt-ceiling limit or budget impasse.

 Republican House Speaker John Boehner vowed on Sunday not to raise the U.S. debt ceiling without a “serious conversation” about what is driving the debt, while Democrats said it was irresponsible and reckless to raise the possibility of a U.S. default.